 3. Up to a bandwidth of one quantum process per cycle.

 One channel is then represented by a line through a point, plus a plane cutting it to represent the polarization it accepts.
 Hence, if two photons with the same polarization enter a point from opposite directions, one channel can handle both, up to its bandwidth of one quantum process.
-Since each photon is a quantum process spread over many points, light rays in general don’t collide, as is observed.
+Since each photon is a quantum process spread over many points, light rays in general don’t collide, as is observed, but this approach suggests an exception.

 Figure 4.2.
 Extreme light rays meet head-on on an axis

-Yet photons spin on their movement axis, so this event will just restart them in other channels, but what if every channel overloads?
-If rays of light with extreme photons in every polarization plane meet head-on at a point, every channel on one axis will overload at the same time (Figure 4.2).
-There are no free channels for the photons to carry on, so they will restart at that point.
-This result seems unlikely but extreme light was common in the first plasma, so by the law of all action, that what is possible will happen (3.6.3), it had to occur.
+Yet a photon spins on its movement axis, so it can just restart in another channel, but what if every channel overloads?
+If rays of light with extreme photons in every polarization plane meet head-on at a point, every channel on the axis will overload at the same time (Figure 4.2).
+There are no free channels for the photons to carry on, so they must restart at that point.
+This result is unlikely, but extreme light was common in the first plasma, so by the law of all action 3.6.3), it had to occur because it is possible.

 Figure 4.3.
 An electron channel overload

 Figure 4.3 shows the result for one channel, with every channel the same.
-Now let a photon head be its leading half, and its tail be its following half.
-Two heads, each of half a quantum process, overload the channel bandwidth of one, so both photons restart next cycle.
-Two new photons then set off in opposite directions from the same point, but they again collide in another overload that restarts them again.
+Now if a photon head is its leading half, and its tail is the following half, two heads meeting that each request half a quantum process will overload the channel bandwidth of one.
+These photons then restart in the next cycle, to set off in opposite directions, but again collide in another overload that restarts them again, and so on.
 This recurring overload repeats every cycle because every channel is the same.
 The network that once hosted only waves now has a constant processing bump, which is an electron.

-The result is stable, because any photon arriving on that axis finds all the channels taken, while a photon arriving at right angles passes through it using different channels.
-An electron is then a repeating overload, like a stuck record that keeps repeating the same song.
+The result is stable, because any photon arriving on that axis finds all the channels taken, while a photon arriving at right angles passes through it by a different channel.
+An electron is then a repeating overload, like a stuck record that keeps repeating the same song, and its mass is the net processing that repeats.

 Figure 4.4.
 A standing wave on water

 This conclusion contradicts the standard model in several ways.
-Instead of a particle of matter with no size, which makes no sense, an electron now occupies a quantum network point that has a size, just as a screen pixel does.
-Instead of having no structure, an electron is now a one-dimensional collision.
+Instead of a particle of matter with no size, which makes no sense, an electron now runs at a network point that has a size, just as a screen pixel does.
+Instead of having no structure, an electron is now a one-axis collision.
 Instead of matter being an inert substance, it is now light pulsing constantly in a never-ending loop.
-Matter is now frozen light, a standing wave of light that seems static but being light, is always active.
-Yet as this result only applies to one axis, an electron is just one-dimensional matter.
+Matter is then light stuck at a point, in a standing wave of light that seems static but is actually active.
+However as this result only applies to one axis, an electron is just one-dimensional matter.

-When a computer hangs in an infinite loop that a restart can’t fix, it is a glitch, but for the quantum network, the matter glitch was an evolution not an error.
+When a computer process hangs in an infinite loop that a restart can’t fix, we call it a glitch, but for the quantum network, the matter glitch was an evolution not an error.

 If our universe began as a cauldron of massless high energy light, how did matter arise?
 Electrons and neutrinos are the smallest matter entities, so they are the most likely candidates for the first matter.